echolab-stanford/prescribed_fires/README.md

 ```

 >[!TIP]
 >The code is relying on the use of GPU for the balancing estimation.
-You can change the `config/estimation.yaml` to use CPU instead, but this can change the computation time significantly.
-In our experiments, each balancing experiment took around 15 minutes in a NVIDIA V100 GPU 16 GB, which is Sherlock's smallest GPU.
+If no GPU is detected by PyTorch, the balancing will run on CPUs, but this can change the computation time significantly.
+In our experiments, each balancing experiment took around 15 minutes in a NVIDIA V100 GPU 16 GB, which is Sherlock's modal GPU.

 Alternatively, you can try to run the experiments in a local environment by first installing the required environment: